 - Illustrations are strongly discouraged

-- The reading fee for the Poetry Contest is $30 (We will waive the submission fee for anyone undergoing financial hardship or living with limited means.
-Please reach out, and we’ll step you through the submission process)
+- The reading fee is $30 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
+Before you reach out to request a waived fee, please read our full statement and instructions here.
+If the guidelines are not followed, we will not be able to offer a waived fee.)

 - Submission should be previously unpublished